ptbrown35/MATLAB-MIP/Beta1 - Parker/README.txt

 README.TXT

+Parker Brown Updates - 11/05/2017

+* Created fccr_bbblue_driver.h to keep all of the edits I make seperate from the Mathworks bbblue driver.
+It includes all of the necessary roboticscape functions and wrappers for use with the Barometer and IMU blocks.
+* Reset MW_bblue_driver.h to the original source provided to me.
+* Updated fccr_bbblueBarometer.m Block Mask Icon and Block Mask Description.
+* Updated fccr_bbblueIMU.m to use the fccr_imu.c c wrapper to output raw random read mode accelerometer and gryroscope data.
+	- fccr_imu.c handles IMU initialization and power down
+	- fccr_imu.c handles the c struct pointer and passes Simulink floats for data.
+This is for initial usage, I will be upgrading and making the c wrapper more fool proof in the future.
+* Test models are included for fccr_bbblueBarometer.m and fccr_bbblueIMU.m blocks.
+* A work-in-progress balancing model, fccr_balance.slx, is provided as well.
+Balancing is outlined and digital filtering of hte raw data is started.

 . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 Parker Brown Updates